FgForrest/evitaDB/documentation/user/en/solve/routing.md

 ## URL uniqueness

 According to the [URL](https://en.wikipedia.org/wiki/URL) standard, the URL is a unique identifier of a resource.
 So it should be marked as unique in the database.
-Since we are dealing with multiple entities, we probably need to define a catalog-wide URL attribute to be used by each entity.
+Since we are dealing with multiple types of entities, we probably need to define a catalog-wide URL attribute to be used by each entity.
 Then the attribute needs to be marked as either `UNIQUE_WITHIN_CATALOG` or `UNIQUE_WITHIN_CATALOG_LOCALE`, depending on whether the catalog is multilingual or not, and whether the locale is part of the URL or not.
-In our practice we've encountered both of these scenarios:
+In our practice, we've encountered both of these scenarios:

 1. the locale is encoded in the relative part of the URL, e.g. `/en/product-name` or `/cs/product-name`
 2. the locale is encoded in the domain part of the URL, e.g. `https://example.com/product-name` or `https://example.cz/product-name`